Terminology

 Journey Application: The act of an entity or group of entities traversing the configured journey graph.

-Applications will help simplify your use of Alloy and can be the agent of record of what state each of your end-users is in.
+Journey Applications will help simplify your use of Alloy.
+They are the agent of record of what state each of your end-users is in.

-Journey Application State: A representation of the current conglomerate state of the group of entities applying together and traveling through the logic of the configured journey, based upon the current state of each individual entity in the group.
+Journey Application Status: A representation of the current state of the entity or group of entities traveling through the logic of the journey; the state of the Journey Application as a whole.

 Workflow Nodes: These nodes include your policy logic in the form of input attributes, data services, tags, output attributes, etc.